erkamesen/basic-projects/README.md

 Simple projects made with Python, JavaScript, HTML, CSS, Bootstrap

-The projects in this repository.Usually I make them from attended courses.
+Projects I made with what I learned from courses